lab42open-team/deco/README.md

 ## Running instructions

+This workflow uses APIs in NER and Entity Mapping so be sure to have a stable internet connection.
 To run this workflow execute the following command:

 ```
 ./scripts/cli-workflow.sh -f example-legacy-literature/reportofbritisha1843-appendix-1.pdf -d output